 With braces, you come in every 8-10 weeks and your wire is changed or an adjustment is made to your wire.
 When your body does not respond to the desired tooth movements, it is easy to adjust your wire at your next visit and redirect the course of your treatment.

-In contrast, with Invisalign, Dr. Igel tries to plan your entire treatment from start to finish when he designs your aligners.
+In contrast, with Invisalign, Dr. Igel and Dr. Chartrand try to plan your entire treatment from start to finish when he designs your aligners.
 When your teeth do not move the way that they move on the computer, then an adjustment needs to be made.
 Think of your refinements as a wire adjustment.

 - You can — and should — take your aligners out any time you eat or drink.
 This means none of the frustrating food restrictions that come with traditional braces!

 - Aligners are virtually invisible, making it the perfect choice for a more aesthetically pleasing option and for patients who prefer a more subtle treatment option.

 - Brushing and flossing can be difficult with traditional braces, but removable aligners make good dental hygiene a much easier process, helping keep your teeth and gums healthy.

 - You can remove your aligners temporarily for senior photos, sports events or any other special occasion.